carloscoronatax/carloscoronatax/README.md

 # 👋 About Me:
-I'm Carlos Corona, a financial and data analyst with a passion for leveraging data to uncover insights and drive strategic decisions.
+I'm Carlos Corona, an accountant with a focus on financial data analysis and data-driven decision-making.
+Currently pursuing a degree in Computer Engineering, I am combining my expertise in finance with programming and data analysis skills to create innovative solutions in both tech and finance.
 Here, you’ll find my projects and experiments as I build expertise in data analysis, visualization, and essential programming tools.
 I’m always eager to learn, collaborate, and connect, so feel free to explore my work and reach out!

 ## 🌐 Socials: